raiden-network/awesome-raiden/README.md

 - Video: ["Beyond Blockchain Hackathon: Raiden"](https://youtu.be/wdz8M3RXJQs)
 - Unfinished idea: Integrate Raiden support into Zerynth.
 [Idea TL;DR here](https://github.com/raiden-network/hackathons/issues/2#issuecomment-509925857)

-## Starting a Raiden Full Node
+## Running a Raiden Full Node

 [System Requirements and Installation Guide](https://raiden-network.readthedocs.io/en/latest/overview_and_guide.html).
-You should usually try new things on Ethereum on testnet before mainnet so you can get a hang of it, this includes trying Raiden Network.
+If possible, you should always try new things on Ethereum on testnet before mainnet so you can get a hang of it, this includes trying Raiden Network.

+Please also note that the current mainnet releases are an alpha deployment of the Raiden Network on the Ethereum mainnet.
+Hence, deposit limits, as well as a deprecation switch have been put into place.
+It is absolutely crucial to read the [requirements for safe usage](https://raiden-network.readthedocs.io/en/latest/overview_and_guide.html#requirements-for-safe-usage) carefully before using the software on mainnet.

 ### Testnet